Install Xcode 10.1 or later.

 App nickname: An internal, convenience identifier that is only visible to you in the Firebase console

-App Store ID: Used by Firebase Dynamic Links to redirect users to your App Store page and by Google Analytics for Firebase to import conversion events into Google Ads.
+App Store ID: Used by Firebase Dynamic Links to redirect users to your App Store page and by Google Analytics to import conversion events into Google Ads.
 If your app doesn't yet have an App Store ID, you can add the ID later in your Project Settings.

 Click Register app.